1. My Name is Mahtob by Mahtob Mahmoody

 Completed: January 9, 2016

-Review: I'm sure most of us, at least those in my generation remember either the book or the movie starring Sally Field entitled "Not without My Daughter".
+Review: I'm sure most of us, at least those in my generation remember either the book by Betty Mahmoody or the movie starring Sally Field entitled "Not without My Daughter".
 I remember being deeply affected by the story after reading it, and in fact, it is one of the only trade paperbacks that I kept after my big bookshelf purge a few years back.
 I remember watching Betty Mahmoody, Mahtob's mom, talking of their experiences on shows like "The 700 Club" and other morning news programs.
-I remember her telling her story matter of factly and how the laws were not on their side when it all happened and how she was now advocating for parents left behind when their children abducted of country by their spouses when it came to international parental kidnappings.
+I remember her telling her story matter of factly and how the laws were not on their side when it all happened and how she was now advocating for parents left behind in international parental abduction cases.

 2. Anne of Avonlea by L. M. Montgomery

 Review: So last year when I was shopping at Costco, low and behold they had the whole set of Anne books (all 8 of them) for a fairly decent price and seeing as I loved Anne of Green Gables so much after finally reading it instead of just watching the movie I took the plunge and bought the set.
 Which totally set me up to join in with Carrie at Reading to Know and her Lucy Maud Montgomery reading challenge.
 The challenge is to read as many titles as you can by this author in the month of January and I did all of one.
 But it did get me finally cracking open this set.